-A little over four years ago, I sat with my friend Jack along a seawall in the coastal city of Hudson, Florida.
+A little over four years ago, I sat with my friend Jack on a seawall in the coastal city of Hudson, Florida.
 We had just finished dinner celebrating my 50th birthday.
 He had just finished 3 months of chemo and radiation.
 As we sat there gazing out at the Gulf of Mexico we noticed a thunderstorm approaching, lightning strikes reflecting off the water.

 “How ironic” we both commented, understanding that the next few months of his life were like that thunderstorm brewing on the horizon.
 He was living life on the edge.

 A few months later he ended up with a massive intestinal infection and has been bravely battling chronic health issues ever since.